zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ## OCI CLI

-These commands can be used anywhere as long as you have run `oci setup config`
+These commands can be run from any folder as long as you have run `oci setup config`

 -   Example scripts can be found in **/opt/oracle/tools/oci**